SaadOjo/RKNN/enviornment_setup.md

         ```
         Make sure that the permisions are as expected. i.e **crw-rw-rw-**

-* ## Verify inference can be performed on the newly configured Compute Stick
+* ## Verify inference can be performed on the newly configured Compute Stick.

     1. Navigate to: